UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 void UpdateString1(string s)
 {
-    s = "ABC"; //equivalent to s = new string("ABC");
+    s += " World"; //equivalent to s = new string("Hello World");
 }

 //This has no compiler warning void UpdateString2(ref string s)
 {
-    s = "ABC";
+    s+ = " World";
 }
 ```

+In the  case of the `UpdateString1` method, a reference type is passed as a parameter `s`.

+> At this point, the reference type `s` now references the same data as `s1`, but is still a distinct (local) variable and separate to `s1`.

+Next the line `s += " World";` is executed.

+Ordinarily, this would allow the method to change the object data being referenced (currently by both `s1` and `s`), _except_ string types are *immutable* and `+=` is overloaded to create a new string.
+Therefore, `s` now references a new string `"Hello World"` while `s1` still references the original `"Hello"`.

-In the  case of the `UpdateString1` method, a reference type is passed as a parameter.
-Ordinarily, this would allow the method to change the object being referenced, _but not the reference itself_.
-Of course, `s1` is a `string` and immutable, so this method has no lasting effect (you will note the compiler issues a warning).
+When the function finishes, `s` goes out of scope so this method has no lasting effect (you will note the compiler issue a warning to this effect).

 > If you are a C or C++ programmer, you can think of this as passing a copy of the address (an integer) of where `s1` is pointing to in memory.
-This allows you to change the data at that memory address, but not the pointer itself.
-You cannot change where `s1` points to.
+This might allow you to change the data at that memory address, but not the pointer itself.
+You cannot change where `s1` points to in this way.

 Now consider `UpdateString2`.
 The parameter is `ref string` which gives you access to the reference itself.
-This allows us to completely replace `s1` with an entirely new object!
+This allows us to completely replace `s1` with an entirely new reference!

-> Again for C and C++ programmers, the address stored in a pointer has been replaced.
+> Again for C and C++ programmers, the address stored in a pointer is being replaced.
 It now points to a different area in memory.

+The local parameter `s` is synonymous with `s1`, so when the reference `s` is updated by the `+=` operator, so is `s1`.

 Don't be surprised if this is confusing.
 Even if you can grasp all of this, it is worth considering that others may not.
 Consider avoiding such strategies and doing things in a more straightforward way.